 - 29 CFR 1910.22(b)(1) states, "Where mechanical handling equipment is used, enough safe clearances must be allowed for aisles, at loading docks, through doorways and wherever turns or passage must be made.
 Aisles and passageways must be kept clear and in good repairs, with no obstruction across or in aisles that could create a hazard."

-Creating specific spaces with floor marking will not only help you create safe and organized spaces – but comply with OSHA for keeping fire extinguishers, eye wash stations, exits, aisles, and more clear and easily accessible with floor signs.
+Creating specific spaces with floor marking will not only help you create safe and organized spaces – but comply with OSHA for keeping fire extinguishers, eyewash stations, exits, aisles, and more clear and easily accessible with floor signs and floor marking tape.

-Floor marking creates spaces that allow employees to apply visual controls over their operations.
-At a glance, employees will be able to see if things are in-place, out-of-place, or if they need to order things like tools, material, etc.
+Warehouse floor marking creates spaces that allow employees to apply visual controls over their operations.
+At a glance, employees will be able to see if things are in place, out-of-place, or if they need to order things like tools, material, etc.

 Learn more about the Set in Order phase here